LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 - Once you’ve logged in Foundry will prompt you to pick your player colour.
 - Pick your colour.
-- You can change it in the bottom left corner by right clicking on your username.
+- You can change it in the bottom left corner by right-clicking on your username.
 - Continue to the next step!

 ## Step #15.